Davis626/FEND-Memory-Game/README.md

 - Live Stopwatch
 - 3 Stars rating System [ Based on the number of your moves]
 - Restart the game button
+- All application components are usable across modern desktop, tablet, and phone browsers.